pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Pre-work.md

 The IKC demo requires the following types of the assets to be used:

-1. Files to import into Glossary - available in IBM Box folder for IBMers and Business Partners by request [using the following link](https://ibm.box.com/s/6vp8b2ooaldso8df0h0n8n1f2zku75qa)
+1. Files to import into Glossary - available in IBM Box folder for IBMers and Business Partners by request [using the following link](https://ibm.box.com/s/6vp8b2ooaldso8df0h0n8n1f2zku75qa).

+> [!NOTE]
+> Link is not broken.
+To access it, please contact me directly.

 - Categories
 - Business Terms
 - Policies and Data Governance Rules
 - Reference Data Sets
 - Files with data for DQ tasks

 2. External Databases